BAD TIMES/HNRC 300VH-001

 - Relative to the campus protect spectrum, where are we now?

-Bad Times will feature guest appearances by original members of the organization;
+Bad Times will feature guest appearances by original members of the organization as

-other prominent African American alumni, faculty and administrators; and current student
+well as other prominent African American alumni, faculty and administrators.

 About Charles Robinson: